MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/powermeter/software-defined-batteries.md

 The goal of this topic is to introduce Software Defined Batteries (SDB), describe Windows SDB architecture and detail the Windows API and DDI contracts for this feature.

 The topic starts by introducing the Simple Age Balancing SDB algorithm for a hypothetical two battery system.
-This is followed by architecture layout and API contract needed to implement SDB algorithm.
+This is followed by architecture layout and API contract needed to implement the SDB algorithm.

 ## Nomenclature